Install

 The attack patterns above share a common vulnerability: AI systems that cannot distinguish between trusted system instructions and potentially malicious user-supplied content.
 Most AI coding assistants process all text in a shared context window, creating the architectural weakness that prompt injection exploits.

 Augment Code's architecture addresses this vulnerability through cryptographic context binding.
 Each API request includes hardware-backed proof of codebase ownership, eliminating the cross-tenant contamination that enables prompt injection propagation across users or sessions.
-The 200K-token Context Engine processes entire service architectures in isolated requests, preventing the code fragmentation across network boundaries that creates multiple exposure points for injection attacks.
+The advanced Context Engine processes entire service architectures in isolated requests, preventing the code fragmentation across network boundaries that creates multiple exposure points for injection attacks.

 For enterprise teams, this means AI-assisted development without the context bleeding vulnerabilities demonstrated in the ChatGPT March 2023 incident.
 Customer-managed encryption keys ensure that even if an attacker successfully injects prompts, they cannot access code context from other sessions or repositories.
 The non-extractable API architecture prevents training data leakage through technical measures rather than policy commitments alone.